ivankovnatsky/read-audio/README.md

 poetry run read-audio --help
 Usage: read-audio [OPTIONS]

-  Generate summary/condensation of video content
+  Generate summaries or condensed versions of video content

 Options:
+  --mode [summary|condense]       Processing mode: summary (200-250 words) or
+                                 condense (configurable length)
+  --condense-percentage INTEGER   Percentage of original length for condensed
+                                 output (1-100%)
   --url TEXT                     URL of the video to summarize --file PATH                    Path to local video file --transcript PATH              Path to existing transcript file --output PATH                  Output directory for processed files --whisper-model TEXT           Whisper model to use (default: base) --provider [openai|anthropic|ollama]
-                                  AI provider to use for summarization --model TEXT                    Model to use for summarization --language TEXT                 Language of the video --show-transcript               Show transcript in output --help                          Show this message and exit.
+                                AI provider to use for processing --model TEXT                   Model to use for processing --language TEXT                Language of the video --show-transcript              Show transcript in output --show-processed-text          Show processed text in output --help                         Show this message and exit
 ```

 ## Development